awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 For more information, see `CPUCreditBalance` in the [CloudWatch metrics table](burstable-performance-instances-monitoring-cpu-credits.md#burstable-performance-instances-CW-metrics-table)\.

-## Baseline performance<a name="baseline_performance"></a>
+## Baseline utilization<a name="baseline_performance"></a>

+The *baseline utilization* is the level at which the CPU can be utilized for a net credit balance of zero, when the number CPU credits being earned matches the number of CPU credits being used\.
+Baseline utilization is also known as *the baseline*\.

+Baseline utilization is expressed as a percentage of vCPU utilization, which is calculated as follows:

+`(number of credits earned/number of vCPUs)/60 minutes = % baseline utilization`

-The number of credits that an instance earns per hour can be expressed as a percentage of CPU utilization\.
-It is known as the *baseline performance*, and sometimes just as *the baseline*\.
-For example, a `t3.nano` instance, with two vCPUs, earns six credits per hour, resulting in a baseline performance of 5% \(3/60 minutes\) per vCPU\.
-A `t3.xlarge` instance, with four vCPUs, earns 96 credits per hour, resulting in a baseline performance of 40% \(24/60 minutes\) per vCPU\.
+For example, a `t3.nano` instance, with 2 vCPUs, earns 6 credits per hour, resulting in a baseline utilization of 5% , which is calculated as follows:

+`(6 credits earned/2 vCPUs)/60 minutes = 5% baseline utilization`

+A `t3.xlarge` instance, with 4 vCPUs, earns 96 credits per hour, resulting in a baseline utilization of 40% \(`(96/4)/60`\)\.